What Is a Commercial Registered Agent?

 How Do You Become a Commercial Registered Agent?

-To become a commercial registered agent in a state that has adopted the MoRAA or a similar law, register with the state by filing a commercial registered agent listing statement with the Secretary of State (or equivalent government office) in accordance with that state’s laws.
+In a state that has adopted the MoRAA or a similar law, register with the state by filing a commercial registered agent listing statement with the Secretary of State (or equivalent government office) in accordance with that state’s laws.

 Depending on the state, a registered agent could also be known as a resident agent, statutory agent, or agent for service of process.

-How to Check if You’re Using a Commercial Registered Agent
+Check if You’re Using a Commercial Agent

-If you’re not sure whether you’re using a commercial or noncommercial registered agent, check with the Secretary of State (or equivalent state office), which may have a list of commercial registered agents on its website.
+Check with the Secretary of State (or equivalent state office), which may have a list of commercial registered agents on its website.
 Alternatively, ask the agent itself.

 Can I Be My Own Registered Agent in a State That Requires a Commercial Registered Agent?